Understanding Trauma-Informed Legal Services: A Compassionate Approach to Law Practice

 For those navigating their experience with trauma, seeking legal help can be a critical, yet unfamiliar step toward healing and justice.
 At VLJ, we work to ensure our staff and volunteers are knowledgeable when it comes to trauma-informed legal services, providing not only much-needed legal assistance but also understanding and compassion.
 If you or someone you know has experienced trauma and are now facing a civil legal issue in New Jersey, there are resources available to help.

 While “trauma-informed lawyering” may seem like a catchy phrase, it represents a forward-thinking and compassionate approach to the practice of law.
 By prioritizing the well-being of both clients and legal professionals, trauma-informed lawyering upends the traditional notions of the attorney-client relationship by creating an environment that centers and honors our shared humanity and how the individual experiences we have do not define us, but rather, explain our story (a story we have the power to write ourselves).
-In fact, not only does trauma-informed lawyering seek justice in a different manner, it actively contributes to the healing and empowerment of those pursing it along with the larger community.
+In fact, not only does trauma-informed lawyering seek justice in a different manner, it actively contributes to the healing and empowerment of those pursuing it along with the larger community.
 Embracing trauma-informed lawyering is a choice and a commitment to creating a legal system that compassionately and competently serves the needs of everyone.
 At VLJ, that means when you volunteer at a legal clinic or take a case, you change a life (including your own).

 Resources: